derseitenschneider/eleno/api/scheduling/PRIORITY_API_DOCS.md

 ## Overview

-The scheduling system now supports **priority-based scheduling**, allowing students to rank their preferred time slots.
+The scheduling system supports **priority-based scheduling**, allowing **STUDENTS** to rank their preferred time slots.
 This enhancement improves student satisfaction by trying to schedule lessons in their most preferred time windows first.

+## ⚠️ Important: Student-Only Feature

+**Priorities are EXCLUSIVELY for students!**

+- ✅ **Students** use priorities to rank their preferred time slots (1=best, 2=good, 3=ok)
+- ❌ **Teachers** do NOT use priorities - they are ignored by the algorithm
+- 🔄 If priority appears in teacher data, it has no effect on scheduling

+This design separates concerns: students express preferences, teachers provide availability.

 ## API Changes